A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 By considering signature courses, we notice these to be the majority (12 out of 19).
 Most are provided at the \master level (9 out of 12), further corroborating that courses putting high emphasis on testing require a more advanced understanding of SE practices, and hence are considered mostly for \master academic curricula.

-The word cloud visualisation for this KA (\autoref{fig:topics-testing}) shows a lot of obvious keywords: `testing', `test', `software', and `system'.
+The most frequent keywords in the course descriptions (fourth column in \autoref{tab:top-words-1}) are the obvious `testing', `test', `software', and `system'.
 Other frequent keywords include `technique', as testing is often taught as a set of techniques that can be used; `model', probably referring to model-based testing; `code' and `program', indicating against which artifact tests are run; and `quality' and `risk', as testing is proposed as a component of quality assurance~\cite{naik2011software} that can reduce the risk of failure.